JuliaPlots/AbstractPlotting.jl/paper.md

 Therefore, researchers have to switch between tools which means they have to spend more time to learn unfamiliar syntax and redo work if one software turns out to lack critical abilities for the task at hand.

 `Makie.jl` is a new plotting package which is built from the ground up to leverage the power of `Julia`, a relatively young programming language which excels at technical computing and has seen steady growth of its user base since reaching the 1.0 milestone in 2018.
-Julia users have historically often used plotting software from other ecosystems, such as `matplotlib` or `ggplot` through `PyCall.jl` and `RCall.jl`.
+Julia users have historically often used plotting software from other ecosystems, such as `matplotlib` `[@Hunter:2007]` or `ggplot2` [`@Wickham:2011`] through interface packages to Python and R like `PyCall.jl` and `RCall.jl`.
 But these wrapper packages cannot take full advantage of Julia's type system and multiple dispatch paradigm, so they leave both performance and flexibility on the table.
 `Makie.jl` aims to fill this gap in the Julia ecosystem.

 # Example

-The following example illustrates a few key features of `Makie.jl`:
+The following figure illustrates a few key features of `Makie.jl`:
-Both plots use Julia's multiple dispatch to visualize functions directly over given intervals or ranges.
-The layout is non-trivial, as a legend is placed above the left axis, which conforms to its width automatically, while both are aligned with the right axis and its colorbar placed below.
-The figure title is added not with a specialized function, but via the ordinary layout mechanism, which hints at the flexibility that users have when placing elements in a figure.
+The map example augments a dataset of the world's airports to 100 million points, a size that many other plotting frameworks would struggle with.

 ```julia
 using GLMakie